Haptic technology: Ultrasound

 Another form of tactile feed back results from active touch when a human scans (runs their finger over a surface) to gain information about a surfaces texture.
-A significant amount of information about a surfaces texture on the micro meter scale can be gathered through this action as vibrations resulting from friction and texture activate mechanoreceptors in the human skin.
+A significant amount of information about a surface's texture on the micro meter scale can be gathered through this action as vibrations resulting from friction and texture activate mechanoreceptors in the human skin.
 Towards this goal plates can be made to vibrate at an ultrasonic frequency which reduces the friction between the plate and skin.

+Electrical stimulation

+Electrical muscle stimulation (EMS) and transcutaneous electrical nerve stimulation (TENS) can be used to create haptic sensations in the skin or muscles.
+Some notable examples include haptic suits such as the Tesla suit and Owo haptic vest, as well as the wearable armbands from Valkyrie EIR.
+In addition to improving immersion, e.g. by simulating bullet hits, these technologies are sought to create sensations similar to weight and resistance, and can promote muscle training.